Monica McInerney

-Monica McInerney is a best-selling Australian-born, Dublin-based writer.
-In 2014, 2016, 2018 and 2019 McInerney was voted into the top ten of Booktopia's 'Australia's Favourite Novelist' poll.
-Her 13th novel, 'The Godmothers', was released in 2020.
-Her first children's book 'Marcie Gill and the Caravan Park Cat' was published in 2021.
+Monica McInerney is an Australian-born, Dublin-based novelist.
 Her books have been published worldwide and in more than a dozen languages.

-Life
+Early life and education

-McInerney grew up in a family of seven children in the Clare Valley wine region of South Australia, where her father was the railway stationmaster and her mother worked in the local library.
-Since then Monica has lived in several Australian cities, and in Ireland and London.
+Monica McInerney grew up in a family of seven children in the Clare Valley wine region of South Australia, where her father was the railway stationmaster and her mother worked in the library.
+She attended St Joseph's primary school and Clare High School.

-A book publicist for ten years, McInerney has also worked on events such as the Dublin International Writers' Festival.
-She has previously worked as an event manager and organiser of tourism festivals, a freelance writer/editor, a record company press officer, a barmaid, grape picker and hotel cleaner; and in arts marketing, public relations and television production roles.
+Career

-For more than 30 years, McInerney and her Irish husband have been moving back and forth between Australia and Ireland.
-They currently live in Dublin.
+McInerney has previously worked as an event manager and organiser of tourism festivals, a freelance writer/editor, a record company press officer, a barmaid, grape picker and hotel cleaner; and in arts marketing, public relations, and television production roles.
+She worked as a book publicist for ten years.